 The Town Hall and the Museum of Croydon on Katharine Street in Croydon are currently closed to the public for the foreseeable future, due to the coronavirus (COVID-19) outbreak.
 We are therefore unable to accommodate any public viewings of the Electoral Register or Certificates of Life at this time as the team are working remotely.
 If you require searches for past registers you may find some useful information on The British library website.
 We would like to apologise for any inconvenience this may cause.
 If you require further assistance, you can contact the Electoral service by email: firstname.lastname@example.org or call 02087 266300.

-Registration officers keep two registers - the electoral register and the open register (also known as the edited register)
+- the open register (also known as the edited register)

 The electoral register

-The electoral register lists the names and addresses of everyone who is registered to vote in public elections.
-The register is used for electoral purposes, such as making sure only eligible people can vote.
-It is also used for other limited purpose specified in law, such as:
+The names and addresses of everyone registered to vote appears on the register.
+We use the register to make sure only eligible people can vote.
+It is also used for other limited purposes specified in law, such as:

 The open register

 This is an extract of the electoral register, but is not used for elections.
 Any person, company or organisation can buy a copy of this register.
 It its used by businesses and charities to confirm name and address details.
 Your name and address is included in the open register.
 Removing your details from the open register does not affect your right to vote.